Kelvin Mellor: Return to Crewe

 On 20 May 2022, Mellor returned to his first professional club Crewe Alexandra on a free transfer following their relegation to League Two.
 He started in Crewe's opening game of the 2022–23 season, a 2–1 victory over Rochdale at Spotland, and scored in the following game, a 3–0 home win over Harrogate Town at Gresty Road on 6 August 2022.
 On 12 May 2023, Mellor's departure was announced by the club.

 Accrington Stanley

 On 21 July 2023, Mellor signed a one-year deal with League Two side Accrington Stanley.
 After 26 appearances, he was released by Accrington at the end of the season.

 Back to Nantwich Town

-Mellor, returns to Nantwich Town where he started his career in 2007.
-His return to Nantwich comes after working with the club in recent months at Nantwich Town Academy tie-in programme with Malbank Sixth Form in Nantwich.
+In 2024, Mellor returned to Nantwich Town, after working on the club's Academy programme with Malbank Sixth Form in Nantwich.
+Player of the season, he stayed with the Dabbers for the 2025–26 season and was appointed as club captain.